 - 10.8.1 Specific rules apply to the valuation of Concession Contracts, where the Contract may have a nil value in terms of how much the Council pays the Provider, but this may not be a nil value when considered under the rules of the Concession Contracts Regulations 2016.
 The value of concession contracts shall therefore be the estimated total turnover of the concession generated over the duration of the contract, net of VAT.
-Also see Appendix 9 (The Commission Notice on the Notion Of State Aid) - 10.8.2 A contract will be considered to be a concession contract where: - The consideration given to the contractor is that the contractor is permitted to exploit the works or services that are the subject of the contract (together with payment if desired). - The award of the contract transfers the operating risk to the concessionaire and involves real exposure to the vagaries of the market (this will be assumed where the concessionaire has no guarantee that it will recoup its investment). - 10.8.3 Officers should seek advice from both Commercial Services and Legal Services, as well as approval from Procurement Board, when considering procuring a Concession Contract.
+Also see Appendix 9 (Complying with the UK's International Obligations on Subsidy Control) - 10.8.2 A contract will be considered to be a concession contract where: - The consideration given to the contractor is that the contractor is permitted to exploit the works or services that are the subject of the contract (together with payment if desired). - The award of the contract transfers the operating risk to the concessionaire and involves real exposure to the vagaries of the market (this will be assumed where the concessionaire has no guarantee that it will recoup its investment).

+10.8.3 Officers should seek advice from both Commercial Services and Legal Services, as well as approval from Procurement Board, when considering procuring and prior to awarding a Concession Contract.